johangithub/AFMAN11-217v1/chp15.md

 |D|250|
 |E|250|

++

+	+

 		+ 15.4.2.2.8.1.
-Additional speed restrictions may be charted on individual IAPs and must be complied with.
-However, the maximum speeds by category, as shown above, will not be exceeded without approval of the appropriate ATC agency.
+Additional speed restrictions may be charted on individual IAPs and must be complied with. <strong><em>However, the maximum speeds by category, as shown above, will not be exceeded without approval of the appropriate ATC agency.</em></strong>

 ##### Figure 15.7.
 Racetrack Procedure.
 ![fig15_7](figs/fig15_7.png)